 - Improves Diet— Because of the high vitamin and mineral content mentioned above(including zinc and iron) almonds are an excellent appetite suppressant and and are a good component for an effective weight loss regimen.

 - Improves heart health — Due to the protein and potassium contained in almonds, the nut is high in monounsaturated fats which are heart friendly.
 These nuts help aid in the reduction of C reactive protein, which causes artery-damaging inflammation.
-Here you can read nine studies which show that almonds have beneficial effects on heart health.

 - Regulates blood sugar — Diabetics can benefit from these nuts as well.
 Further adding to the health benefits of almonds, Studies published in the journal Metabolism, showed that consuming a serving size amount of almonds before indulging in a high-starch meal resulted in 30 percent less post-meal glucose levels for individuals suffering from type 2 diabetes.